GTM go-to-market plan

 Your target audience includes your partner.
 For example, if you are posting about the joint value proposition, then the more sales team members you reach the better.

-Finally, in marketing, there is a concept of campaign uplift – basically it means that given the same volume how can I drive up the response rates.
 So if your email campaigns or advertisements are not getting the desired effect, perhaps you need to change the messaging or try other channels.
 Warm contacts always work better than the cold ones all other things being equal.
 So revisit your list and optimize it.
 This goes for sales outreach too.

 Who can use the partner GTM template